pathrikarsatwit/CloudComputing_Lab1_SakshiPathrikar/FinalProject/README.md

-# CloudComputing_FinalProject: SakshiPathrikar and Davud Azizov
+# CloudComputing_FinalProject
+Members: Davud and Sakshi

 1. Introduction To your project
     1. This project is built to provide a cloud environment that a Software developer can use to create an application.